I have also had a chance to have some amazing and productive discussions with coaches, parents, and students at my school as well.

 Now don't get me wrong...
 THIS WAS NOT EASY... and the early results were flat ugly... but we worked it with positive energy and we won the State Championship.
 The tailback was MVP of the game and the fullback scored on 3rd and goal at a critical time early in the game.

 Winners, champions, and competitors learn early in their battles that cannibals never win.
-Dream killers and blame game hand wringers are always examples of self-fulfilling prophecies.
+Dream killers and blame game hand wringers get it right by their own actions and beliefs.
+And then they get mad about it!

 We do it to coaches as well.....
 I wonder how many programs would be more successful if they embraced their coach instead of tearing him down in endless opining of opinions.
 You know what a good play call is?
 One that works.
 And a bad play call doesn't.